mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 155 - Multiple Promises/readme.md

 # Tags 🏷️

-- Performance
+- Complexity

 # Conclusion 🏁

-We need to be as close as possible to [real-world]((https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) business rules.
+We need to be as close as possible to [real-world](https://github.com/mcsee/Software-Design-Articles/tree/main/Articles/Theory/What%20is%20(wrong%20with)%20software/readme.md) business rules.

 If the rule states we need to wait for ALL operations, we should not force a particular order.